thycotic/cm-docs/ts/general-faq.md

 A Connection Manager data file containing the list of connections is stored in `C:\Users\\AppData\Roaming\Thycotic\Connection Manager`.
 The file is stored using AES 256 (256-bit) encryption.

-## Is there support for SAML?

-Not currently.
-We use RESTAPIs to communicate and they do not currently support SAML.

 ## Is there a way to push scripted code out to multiple SSH sessions at one time for updates or commands?

 Is there a way to send a scripted file out to multiple PuTTY sessions at once using commands?